michaeljude/maya-tech-exam/README.md

 2. All dependencies are properly installed
 3. Build runner generated files are up to date

-## Contributing

-1. Ensure you're using the correct Flutter version
-2. Run tests before submitting changes: `make run_tests`
-3. Follow the existing code structure and patterns
-4. Update tests for any new functionality

 ## Contact Support

 If you continue to experience issues after following the troubleshooting steps, please contact: